kyung-lee-official/nestjs-control-panel/README.md

 -   Any newly created (including seeded, signed-up) member must be assigned to the `everyone` member-group, and cannot be removed from the `everyone` member-group.
 -   member-group name must be unique.
 The server should incrementally name the new member-group if the name already exists.
 -   Each member-group has a owner.
 By default, the creater will be added to the member-group and the owner will be assigned to the creater.
--   member-group owner can't remove himself from the member-group.
+-   member-group owner can't remove herself from the member-group.
 -   The owner of a member-group can be transferred to another member of the member-group by admin.
 -   Only admin can freeze or unfreeze a member-group owner, then admin will be assigned to the owner of the member-group.
 -   Only admin can delete a member-group owner, then admin will be assigned to the owner of the member-group.